How should I apply for financial aid?

 When should I start contacting lenders to apply for student loans?

-Contact lenders after you have received your award notice.
+Contact lenders after you have received your loan aid offer notice.
 However, since alternative student loan programs are credit-based programs, students who anticipate borrowing alternative student loans may consider contacting lenders earlier to make certain that they are creditworthy loan borrowers.

 Most of the student loan applications are completed and processed electronically.
 Therefore, paper applications are unnecessary.
 Generally, you will visit a lender's website to apply for a loan and electronically complete the promissory note.
 Subsequently, lenders will transmit your loan request to our financial aid office, so the loan may be certified and processed electronically.